How Many Sq Feet In A Cubic Foot

 Why a Direct Conversion is Impossible

 To reiterate, there's no simple, universal conversion factor between square feet and cubic feet.
-One cubic foot is equal to a space that measures one foot in length, one foot in width, and one foot in height.
+Plus, one cubic foot is equal to a space that measures one foot in length, one foot in width, and one foot in height.
 One square foot is equal to a space that measures one foot in length and one foot in width.
 Because cubic feet involve a third dimension, you can't directly state that a certain number of square feet equals a specific number of cubic feet without knowing the height or depth.

 Examples to Illustrate the Concept